 No seniors?
 No problem.
-The SDSU women’s golf team heads into the fall with three juniors, three sophomores and three freshmen on the 2013-14 roster.
+The South Dakota State women’s golf team enters the 2013-14 season with a balanced and experienced team with three juniors, three sophomores and three freshmen on the roster.

 Houser finished the 2012-13 season with a 83.39 scoring average and is tied for the most top-25s of the returning golfers (2).

-Last season’s freshman class got a lot of work in over the course of the year and look to build from that foundation in their sophomore campaigns.
-Brianna Janu, Michaela Kouri and Sydney MacDonald look to solidify their spots in the Jacks’ top-5.
+Last season’s freshman class got a lot of work in over the course of the year, and looks to build upon on that foundation in their sophomore campaigns.
+Brianna Janu and Sydney MacDonald look to solidify their spots in the Jacks’ top five.

-The incoming freshmen class adds three new names to the mix: Islamiah Fuad from Perak, Malaysia, Hallie Getz from Pierre, S.D., and Megan Mingo from Yankton, S.D.
+The incoming freshmen class adds three quality golfers to the mix—Islamiah Fuad, Hallie Getz, and Megan Mingo.

 Fuad, from Perak, Malaysia, was a four-time high school’s Sports Woman of the Year, and won the 2011 Penang Ladies Amateur Open.

 “ ‘Is’ has been a joy so far this year.
 She had never been in the U.S. until about 10 days before classes started.
 You would have thought she had been here her whole life with the way she has handled everything,” Baszler said.
 “She is a very accomplished player.
 She has a very good golf swing, is a very good ball striker, hits a lot of iron shots really close, and has a quiet competitiveness about her that I really like to see.
 She is one of the better putters on the team, and her putting stroke and her ability to make short- to mid-length puts is one of her strengths.”

 Getz finished 14th at Class AA SD State Tournament in 2010, 6th in 2011 and individual medalist in 2012 and 2013.
 The Pierre native was also a three-time Class AA All-State team selection.